-Section 22 - Commercial Excavation
+Section 22 - Commercial Excavation.

-Except when incidental to the construction of a building on the same lot, the excavation and removal of sand, gravel, top soil, clay or other natural mineral deposit, or the quarrying of any kind of rock formation is subject to the approval of the Board of Appeals.
-Before issuing a permit for such use the Board of Appeals shall find that such excavation or quarrying will not endanger the stability of adjacent land nor constitute a detriment to public welfare, convenience or safety by reason of excessive dust, noise, traffic congestion, or other condition.
-The Board of Appeals may specify any reasonable requirements to safeguard the public health, safety and welfare in granting such permit, and
+Except when incidental to the construction of a building on the same lot, the excavation and removal of sand, gravel, top soil, clay or other natural mineral deposit, or the quarrying of any kind of rock formation is subject to the approval of the Zoning Board of Appeals.
+Before issuing a permit for such use the Zoning Board of Appeals shall find that such excavation or quarrying will not endanger the stability of adjacent land nor constitute a detriment to public welfare, convenience or safety by reason of excessive dust, noise, traffic congestion, or other condition.
+The Zoning Board of Appeals may specify any reasonable requirements to safeguard the public health, safety and welfare in granting such permit, and

 - a.
 The final slope of material in any excavation or pit shall not exceed the normal limiting angle of repose of such material. - b.
-The Board of Appeals shall specify the minimum distance between the nearest street and property line and the nearest excavation which will be permitted consistent with the public welfare. - c.
-The area involved in the commercial excavation shall be restored to a safe, sanitary property drained area and shall be made to conform with the adjacent area.
+The Zoning Board of Appeals shall specify the minimum distance between the nearest street and property line and the nearest excavation which will be permitted consistent with the public welfare. - c.
+The area involved in the commercial excavation shall be restored to a safe, sanitary property drained area and shall be made to conform with the adjacent area

 The Zoning Board of Appeals shall, on its own initiative or upon the petition of any resident within 500 feet from the commercial excavation in question, after a public hearing, have the power and authority to revoke a permit previously granted if its continued use shall be found to endanger the stability of adjacent land or constitute a detriment to public welfare, convenience or safety.
-The Board of Zoning Appeals may decline to issue a permit for commercial excavation in any residential district if it deems such proposed excavation would be contrary to the public interests.
+The Zoning Board of Appeals may decline to issue a permit for commercial excavation in any R-1 One Family District and R-2 Two Family District if it deems such proposed excavation would be contrary to the public interests.

-Section 23 - Signs
+Section 23 - Signs.